Chemical Properties of Engineering Materials

-Being an Engineers it importance to have the knowledge of chemical properties of engineering materials.
-Because most the engineering materials come into contact of other materials react chemically to each other.
-Due to this chemical reaction they may suffers from chemical deterioration.
+Being an Engineer it is important to have the knowledge of chemical properties of engineering materials.
+Because most the engineering materials come into contact with other materials and react chemically to each other.
+Due to this chemical reaction they may suffer from chemical deterioration.
 Some of the chemical properties of engineering materials are listed below –

 - Chemical composition